sagdusmir/G32-Grill-Display-480x320-BTpref/README.md

   Note: Mounting the display to the case requires you to remove the plastic cover at the back of the display.

 * __Screws__<br>
-  Either M2x6mm or M2x4mm should work fine.
+  Either M2x6mm, M2x5mm, or M2x4mm should work fine.

 * __Battery__<br>
-  You can add a 3.7V LiPo/Li-Ion Battery (1 cell) with a JST 1.25 2pin connector (__watch out for correct polarity__) – see images.
+  You can add a 3.7V LiPo/Li-Ion Battery (1 cell) with a JST 1.25 2pin connector (__watch out for correct polarity__ – see images).
 A capacity of 2000mAh to 3000mAh is recommended and of course it should have protection circuitry built in.
 This connects directly to the "BAT" (P5) connector.

 * __Buzzer / Speaker__<br>
   You can choose to connect either a buzzer or a speaker: